 At the Epilepsy Foundation, our primary goal is to help people affected by epilepsy achieve their fullest potential in any way possible.
 While the majority of our programs and services do this through support and information, we are also fortunate enough to offer small financial grants in the form of educational scholarships and crisis management funds.

 The Bridge to Independence Fund is designed to help individuals and families with a one-time grant for unexpected expenses, and the Elam Baer & Janis Clay Educational Scholarship awards ten $1,000 scholarships every year to students with epilepsy.

-The Elam Baer & Janis Clay Educational Scholarship is a perfect extension of our vision, which is to work towards a world in which those with seizures realize their full potential.
+Elam Baer Educational Support Fund is a meaningful extension of our vision, which is to work towards a world in which those with seizures realize their full potential.
 Ten $1,000 scholarships are awarded to students each year, and funds are intended to be used for school-related expenses only.
-Students who have shown courage in dealing with epilepsy, a commitment to their education, and perseverance in eliminating the obstacles that epilepsy presents are encouraged to apply for the Elam Baer & Janis Clay Educational Scholarship.
+Students who are managing their epilepsy and seizures while pursuing their educational aspirations are encouraged to complete the form below.

 These grant programs are made possible by the support of our generous donors.
 If you would like to make a financial contribution, visit our donation page and select "grant programs" as your designation.
 Thank you!Make a gift